isaac-sim/OmniIsaacGymEnvs/docs/rl_examples.md

  `get_linear_velocities`, and `get_angular_velocities`, can be used to determine whether the ants have been moving towards the desired direction and whether they have fallen or flipped over.
 Actions are applied onto the ants via `set_joint_efforts`, which moves the ants by setting torques to the DOFs.

+Note that the previously used force sensors and `get_force_sensor_forces` API are now deprecated.
-Force sensors are also placed on each of the legs to observe contacts with the ground plane; the sensor values can be retrieved using `get_force_sensor_forces`.
+Force sensors can now be retrieved directly using `get_measured_joint_forces` from `ArticulationView`.

 Training with PPO can be launched with command line argument `task=Ant`.
 Training with SAC with command line arguments `task=AntSAC train=AntSAC`.